hazemmagdy20/HR-Data-Set-Analysis/README.md

 Understand workforce distribution across gender, department, marital status, and education.

-** Key Insights:**
+**Insights:**

-Total employees: 1470, of which 237 have left.
+1- Total employees: 1470, of which 237 have left.

-Workforce is fairly balanced by gender with 44% male, 46% female, and 8% non-binary , 2% Prefer Not To Say.
+2- Workforce is fairly balanced by gender with 44% male, 46% female, and 8% non-binary , 2% Prefer Not To Say.

-Technology holds the majority of employees (961), followed by Sales (446).
+3- Technology holds the majority of employees (961), followed by Sales (446).

-Most common Education fields: Computer Science and Information Systems.
+4- Most common Education fields: Computer Science and Information Systems.

 **Business Value:**